andkon/andkon.github.io/_posts/2020-08-13-deal-fishing.md

 function preload ()
 {
-	// this gets called once at the very beginning when `game` is instantiated this.load.image('ground', '/assets/atlas.png');
+	// this gets called once at the very beginning when `game` is instantiated this.load.image('ground', 'https://f.hubspotusercontent20.net/hubfs/REPLACE_ME/assets/map.png');
-	this.load.spritesheet('pond', '/assets/pond.png', { frameWidth: 54, frameHeight: 39});
+	this.load.spritesheet('pond', 'https://f.hubspotusercontent20.net/hubfs/REPLACE_ME/assets/pond.png', { frameWidth: 54, frameHeight: 39});
-	this.load.spritesheet('tile', '/assets/tile.png', { frameWidth: 16, frameHeight: 16});
+	this.load.spritesheet('tile', 'https://f.hubspotusercontent20.net/hubfs/REPLACE_ME/assets/tile.png', { frameWidth: 16, frameHeight: 16});

-	this.load.spritesheet('fishA', '/assets/FishA.png', { frameWidth: 16, frameHeight: 16});
+	this.load.spritesheet('fishA', 'https://f.hubspotusercontent20.net/hubfs/REPLACE_ME/assets/FishA.png', { frameWidth: 16, frameHeight: 16});

-	this.load.spritesheet('player', '/assets/hero.png', { frameWidth: 16, frameHeight: 24});
+	this.load.spritesheet('player', 'https://f.hubspotusercontent20.net/hubfs/REPLACE_ME/assets/hero.png', { frameWidth: 16, frameHeight: 24});
 }
 ```

 It’s pretty straightforward code: we use the `load` instance store on the scene to load an image, and also some spritesheets, which we’ll soon add to our game and make visible.

-However, that second parameter (like `‘/assets/atlas.png’` ) refers to local files.
-For those files to show up in our Previewer, we have to upload them to HubSpot, and paste in their proper URLs.
+However, you still need to upload your assets, and replace the `REPLACE_ME` section of the URL with your own account's unique ID.

+### Uploading your assets to HubSpot's File Manager

-Because we’ll be using a mix of images and sound files, we’ll use HubSpot’s File Manager to help us serve the files and make them accessible to our module in the cloud.
+To upload your assets and make them available to your module, we’ll use HubSpot’s File Manager to help us serve the files and make them accessible to our module in the cloud.
 I’ll show you how to upload from the CLI, and then see those files in the File Manager.

 In your terminal, you should be in your root `hubspot-local`  directory, and it should look like this: